ajacks52/myls/README.md

 Lists the contents of directories and files

+## Make

+To make myls download the tar file and untar then in the root directory of the project open a command promt type "make"

+## Run

 To run type "./myls [-cd:lfhr] [file ...]" (-d must have additonal arg the block size)

 ## Supported Options